slu-soc5050/syllabus/docs/grading.md

 <p>Lecture preps are worth <strong>6%</strong> of your final grade.</p>
 </div>

 Before each course meeting, you will need to complete all assigned readings.
-For a part of these readings, you will also need to complete a textbook exercise.
+For a part of these readings, you will also need to complete a short exercise.
 These prep exercises are designed to get you ready for the week's material by exposing you to basic, guided examples before class begins.
 Instructions for the lecture preps will be posted in the lecture repositories on [**GitHub**](https://github.com/slu-soc5050) and will be linked to from the lecture pages on the [**course website**](https://slu-soc5050.github.io/).
 The instructions will also detail the deliverables to be submitted to demonstrate completion of each assignment.

 For many of the lecture preps, I will post a YouTube video of me completing the exercise and narrating the process.
 These videos will be embedded in the lecture pages on the [**course website**](https://slu-soc5050.github.io/).
 You should follow along with the video and use it as a guide for completing the exercise yourself.
 I will also post replication files that detail the process and, if relevant, the code for completing the lecture prep.
 Like the instructions, these will be posted in the lecture repositories on [**GitHub**](https://github.com/slu-soc5050).

 There will be a total of fifteen lecture preps over the course of the semester, each of which is worth 4 points (0.4% of your final grade).
 Lecture preps are graded using the “check” grading system.
-Since replication files are posted, feedback for lecture preps is not generally returned and we will only respond with the number of points awarded if you do not earn full credit.
+Since replication files are posted, feedback for lecture preps is not generally returned and I will only respond with the number of points awarded if you do not earn full credit.

 ### Lab Exercises